In this interview, Ted will answer a frequently asked question, “Should I Invest in Real Estate or Stocks?”

 Real estate investing is less time consuming.
 Ted and his students are able to earn 6-figure incomes spending 7 to 10 hours per week doing property research.
 Stock market investors tend to spend much more time monitoring and researching the market.

-Alternative Real Estate Investing
+Alternative Real Estate Investment Options

 At a tax deed auction, you’re purchasing the property itself, mortgage-free and often at an amazing discount.
 The bidding starts at the unpaid property taxes, which can be 10, 20 or 30 cents on the dollar of the assessed value, and the highest bidder wins.